cgs23/cgs23/README.md

 ## Hello there, friend! 👋🏼
 Welcome!
 My name is Stavros, I'm a full stack software engineer, with a MSc in Computer/Data Science.
-I love databases, charts, NLP and clean documentation 😅
-Currently experimenting and learning stuff related to cloud, specifically Azure. 🤔
+Mostly worked with .NET Core & React, currently looking into Azure & Cloud Services, as well as Natural Language Processing.

 Wanna chat?
 Get in touch! 🥳